 Sunny AM/PM Humid Thunderstorms PM Clear Night Mid 80′s Mid 70′s

 Tuesday, June 14 1994 (Best Western – Cloverdale, VA) – The Weight, Black Sunshine, and I got up at 5am this morning to try and beat the heat.
 It didn’t get terribly hot on the trail until around 11am when we hiked to a road near Catawba and hitched to the Post Office and a nearby grocery.
 I was able to get Grimes (aka Hawkeye) on the phone and he had an hour to spare to shuttle us into Cloverdale.
-Grimes is heading to Raleigh later this afternoon for a flight to the Bahamas with Zopp, but was gracious enough to drive up here from Raleigh to help us out.
+Grimes is heading to Roanoke later this afternoon for a flight to the Bahamas with Zopp, but was gracious enough to drive up here from Roanoke to help us out.
 In Cloverdale, we checked into the Best Western and got a room that we later shared with Ski when he showed up around 6pm.
 Spent the afternoon at the pool with the Motor City Ramblers (Bob/Diane), Cheesasaurus, and Nols/Nikki in addition to those mentioned.
 It was a festive afternoon with the consumption of many brews and an incredibly inviting pool during an oppressively hot day.
 We all went to Western Sizzlin’ for dinner this evening then came back to watch some T.V.
 Spoke with Mo, Mackie, and Elizabeth (aka Sister) late night.

 Sunny AM/PM Hot, Hazy, Humid Clear Night Low 90′s Upper 70′s